 The law presumes that a person is of good character, unless proven otherwise.
-If a statement is made about a person which is defamatory and affects the reputation of that person in the eyes of the public, that person may have a claim for defamation against the maker of that defamatory statement.
+If a statement about a person is defamatory and affects the reputation of that person in the eyes of the public, that person may have a claim for defamation against the maker of that defamatory statement.

-The applicable legislation for defamation in Malaysia is the Defamation Act 1957 (“Defamation Act”).
+The governing legislation for defamation in Malaysia is the Defamation Act 1957 (“Defamation Act”).
 The Defamation Act only applies to civil claims.
 The Malaysian law on criminal defamation is governed by the Penal Code (particularly, section 499) and will not be the focus of this article.

 This article will provide a brief overview of the meaning of defamation, the elements required to bring a defamation action, defences, and the limitation period to bring a defamation claim in West Malaysia.

 The Defamation Act does not define the word “defamation”.
 Instead, the definition of “defamation” is to be found in Malaysian case law and the English common law.
 By virtue of section 3 of the Civil Law Act 1956, the common law of England as at 7 April 1956 in relation to defamation is applicable in Malaysia.

 At common law, there are two types of defamation:

 - Libel – defamation in permanent form e.g. written words in articles, newspapers, Facebook posts or Whatsapp messages;

 - Slander – defamation in temporary form e.g. spoken words.